Should Ontario Build an Underwater Power Line Across Lake Ontario?

 How to Participate

-- Read the proposal details on this consultation page to understand what's being proposed for the Toronto Third Line project.
+- Read the proposal on the Environmental Registry of Ontario to understand the Toronto Third Line project and proposed requirements.